slint-ui/slint/docs/langref.md

 ### Transitions (TODO)

-Complex animation can be declared on state transitions:
+Complex animations can be declared on state transitions:

 ```60
 Example := Rectangle {